By Apollo 24|7, Published on- 12 December 2022 & Updated on -

 The typical warning signs of osteoporosis include:

-There are different ways to measure bone health that determines osteoporosis before any symptoms arise.
-Doctors usually consider family history, risk factors and the current medical condition of an individual to diagnose the disease.
+There are different ways to measure bone health that determine osteoporosis before any symptoms arise.
+Doctors usually consider family history, risk factors, and the current medical condition of an individual when diagnosing the disease.

 Lab Tests: Doctors who suspect osteoporosis recommend a bone mineral density test, often called a bone density test.
 If the mineral content is high, the bone density will increase, indicating strong bones.